-The onboard hardware monitor is able to detect the voltages put out by the voltage regulators.
+The onboard hardware monitor can detect the voltages put out by the voltage regulators.
 These values refresh upon key entries.
 Set to Ignore only if necessary.

-NOTE: If any of the monitored items are out of range, an error message will appear: "Hardware Monitor found an error, enter POWER MANAGEMENT SETUP for details".
-You will then be prompted to "Press F1 to continue, DEL to enter SETUP".
+NOTE: If any of the monitored items are out of range, you will be prompted by this message: "Hardware Monitor found an error, enter POWER MANAGEMENT SETUP for details".
+The bottom of the screen will instruct you to "Press F1 to continue, DEL to enter SETUP"